Fractional CTO vs VP of Engineering: which to hire

 At this stage, the primary technology problem is almost never delivery speed.
 The engineering team is small, delivery is manageable, and the bottleneck is the technology decisions themselves.
 Which database architecture.
 Which AI integration.
 Which SaaS tools to keep and which to cut.
 Whether to build a custom integration or buy a connector.
 These are CTO decisions.
 A VP of Engineering does not make them.

-When the engineering team grows to 15 to 20 people and the primary problem shifts from "what are we building" to "how do we ship it reliably at scale", a VP of Engineering becomes the priority.
+When the engineering team grows to 15 to 20 people and the primary problem shifts from "what are we building" to "how do we build it reliably at scale", a VP of Engineering becomes the priority.
 At that stage, the CTO is still needed for strategy, but the VP of Engineering takes the execution management off the CTO's plate.

 The fractional model for both roles